-Step 2: Back Door: Based on the demographics of the classroom, the back-door reporting should include but not be limited to the following staff who get tracked in the time system:
+Step 2: Back-Door: Based on the demographics of the classroom, the Back-Door reporting should include but not be limited to the following staff who get tracked in the time system:

-- A day care teacher code is used to indicate the hours he/she was in the child care room. - The early intervention services provider must use the early intervention code.
+- A Day Care Teacher Code is used to indicate the hours he/she was in the Child Care Room. - Early Intervention Services Provider must use the Early Intervention code.

-The pie chart to the right shows how the funds are distributed to support child care and Early Intervention services to eligible children.
+The pie chart to the right shows how the funds are distributed to support child care and EI services to eligible children